Eligibility & Qualification

 Ability to pay

 This is our term for your financial health.
 Qualified buyers have diverse credit histories.
 Some have little or no credit.
 Others have some or decent credit.
 Most qualified buyers have some debt, like auto loans, student loans or medical debt.
 Most qualified buyers have little or no debt in collections.
-Every qualified buyer should have a plan to reduce debt over the long run.
-Your debt situation doesn’t need to be perfect, but you need to show you’re making your best effort to pay your debts.
-Qualified buyers pay their bills on time.
-Qualified buyers generally don’t have previous balances on their bills.
-Qualified buyers generally don’t overdraft their bank accounts.
+Your debt situation doesn’t need to be perfect, but you need to show you’re making your best effort to pay your debts on time.

 Willingness to partner